internetarchive/fatcat/guide/src/entity_webcapture.md

 - `timestamp` (string, datetime): same format as CDX line timestamp (UTC, etc).
   Corresponds to the overall capture timestamp.
 Can be the earliest of CDX timestamps if that makes sense
+- `content_scope` (string): for situations where the webcapture does not simply contain the full representation of a work (eg, HTML fulltext, for an `article-journal` release), describes what that scope of coverage is.
+Eg, `landing-page` it doesn't contain the full content.
+Landing pages are out-of-scope for fatcat, but if they were accidentally imported, should mark them as such so they aren't re-imported.
+Uses same vocabulary as File entity.
 - `release_ids` (array of string identifiers): references to `release` entities